raineorshine/npm-check-updates/README.md

 npm-check-updates
 =================

-npm-check-updates is a tool that allows you to **find the latest versions of dependencies**, regardless of any version constraints in your package.json file (unlike npm itself).
+npm-check-updates is a command-line tool that allows you to **find the latest versions of dependencies**, regardless of any version constraints in your package.json file (unlike npm itself).

 npm-check-updates can optionally upgrade your package.json file to